lehins/tutorials/Haskell/containers/containers.md

 (i.e. it doesn't change the order of the resulting keys) we could use a more efficient mapping function `Map.mapKeysMonotonic`.
 Say a `show` function on `SSN` would be safe to use, since ordering is preserved in our implementation.
-One of the simplest examples of non-monotonic functions would be `negate` and strictly-monotonic `succ`.
+One of the simplest examples of a non-monotonic function would be `negate` and strictly-monotonic `succ`.